Peru: Abimael Guzmán, head of Shining Path insurgency, dies

 Guzmán, 86, died at 6:40 a.m. after suffering from an infection, Justice Minister Aníbal Torres said.

 Guzmán, a former philosophy professor, launched an insurgency against the state in 1980 and presided over numerous car bombings and assassinations in the years that followed.
-Tens of thousands died.
 Guzmán was captured in 1992 and sentenced in life in prison for terrorism and other crimes.

+The Shining Path “murdered thousands of innocents and undermined the peace of the country.
+We do not forget the horror of that time, and his death will not erase his crimes,” Economy Minister Pedro Francke said.

 Guzman preached a messianic vision of a classless Maoist utopia based on pure communism, considering himself the “Fourth Sword of Marxism” after Karl Marx, Vladimir Ilyich Lenin and Mao Zedong.